mekala-vamsi-krishna/NightWatch-ios-project/README.md

 Night Watch App is is used by watchmans, to remind there daily activities.
-They can check weather the work is done or not, if the work is done they can delete ther by swiping it.
+They can check weather the work is done or not, if the work is done they can delete that particular by swiping it.